Tutoriels Backend

-We will configure Lazy loading in our Web Application with Angular version 18.0.2
+We are going to configure Lazy loading in our Web Application with Angular version 19.2.2

 - Generated with Angular CLI